fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ The last line is the key phrase:
+ The last line is the key phrase:
 "no changes added to commit".
 We have changed this file,
 but we haven't told Git we will want to save those changes